 We, at Standuply, see the highest response rate for morning Scrums compared to meetings ran after lunchtime or in the evening.
 To get the best results, consider the earliest time that is convenient for all team members.

 #2.
-Run asynchronous standups in remote teams
+Run asynchronous Scrum meetings in remote teams

 When the whole team is in the same office, it’s easy to raise your hand and shout “stand up time!”.
 But if you have remote workers with their schedules and life routines, it becomes harder scheduling a recurring daily meeting with the whole team.